Nonparametric Statistical Inference via Metric Distribution Function in Metric Spaces: Theoretical analysis of MDF and EMDF

 In this section, we first discuss some sufficient conditions for reconstructing probability measures from the MDFs and exhibit the properties of the convergence of the EMDFs.
-Additional basic properties of the EMDF are presented in the second part of the ``Supplementary Material."
+Additional properties of the EMDF are presented in the third part of the ``Supplementary Material."